hamzehkhazaei/EECS3221_Xv6_AddSysCall_Assignment_3/README.md

 ## Conclusion

-Adding system calls to xv6 is a fundamental exercise in understanding operating system internals.
+Adding system calls to xv6 is a fundamental exercise in understanding the internals of an operating system.
 The process involves creating bridges between user-space applications and kernel functionality, demonstrating the layered architecture of modern operating systems.

 This implementation provides a foundation for more complex system calls that can interact with process management, file systems, and hardware resources.